-Sometimes, responding to great films isn’t enough.
-In 2007, what would become the Active Voice Lab for Story & Strategy wanted to weave together Active Voice’s expertise in immigrant issues, our passion for intimate storytelling, our commitment to reach Beyond the Choir, our Prenups recommendations, and most of all, our Ecosystem of Change model.
-The result was Shelbyville Multimedia.
-Still AV Lab’s landmark transmedia project, it introduces the cast of Welcome to Shelbyville, a handful of straight-talking people in rural Tennessee who are taking immigration into their own hands — by welcoming newcomers.
+Sometimes, the story needed to spark dialogue on an issue just isn’t there.
+Shelbyville Multimedia– Active Voice Lab’s landmark transmedia project — was created in response to a need for a new kind of story on immigration.
+This project, developed in 2007, combined the immigration issue expertise of AV Lab’s predecessor, Active Voice, our passion for intimate storytelling, our commitment to reach beyond the choir, our Prenups recommendations, and most importantly, our “ecosystem of change” model.
+Shelbyville Multimedia introduces the cast of Welcome to Shelbyville, a handful of straight-talking people in rural Tennessee who are taking immigration into their own hands — by welcoming newcomers.

 Although the original vision was a web-only series of short films that would follow a diverse group of residents in a small, demographically changing town, by 2009 the idea mushroomed into:

 History of the Project: A New Chapter in America’s Story.
 Since 2002, Active Voice has been creating engagement campaigns around the stories of immigrants and refugees in the United States.
 These compelling stories became the core of Active Voice’s Global Lives Initiative, our response to often explosive situations in communities facing demographic change.
 As the years went by, however, immigration remained a hot-button topic and the public discourse became increasingly shrill.
 Public policy reform efforts stalled and moderate voices were rarely heard.
 In early 2008, AV Lab convened meetings with Active Voice’s long term allies and communication strategists and asked what story could help pave the way for more solution-based community engagement around immigration in the upcoming decade.
 Their answer: Find a story about a community pushing past the conflict and finding ways to deliberately integrate immigrants and refugees.